-If one did not earn enough credits in order to earn Social Security disability, or they’re not fully insured with the Social Security system because they were not able to work enough into the system, there’s also another program called SSI, which pays a lesser amount, but also becomes bundled with Medicaid.
+If one did not earn enough credits in order to earn Social Security Disability, or they’re not fully insured with the Social Security system because they were not able to work enough into the system, there’s also another program called SSI (Supplemental Security Income), which pays a lesser amount, but also becomes bundled with Medicaid.

 So to sum it up, Social Security benefits are benefits you don’t have to wait until age 65 to apply for.
 If you’ve been hurt, if you’ve had an accident, or if you have a certain disease of life or other impairment that keeps you from working 40 hours a week, week after week, day after day, you can call our office so you can discuss your case.